Yo-kai Watch 4: Gameplay

-The game takes place in three separate worlds, each associated with one of the main characters: Natsume (30 years after the first three games), Nate (contemporaneous with the first three games), and Shin (30 years prior to the first three games).
+The game takes place in three separate worlds, each associated with one of the main characters: Natsume (30 years after the first three games), Keita (contemporaneous with the first three games), and Shin (30 years prior to the first three games).

 Yo-kai Watch 4 introduced a new free-roaming 3D overworld movement system that is more akin to standard 3D RPG games, unlike the previous games that were from a top-down perspective.
 The game also implemented a new battle system where similar to other action role-playing games, players can directly control playable characters to battle enemies unlike where the previous games sent only befriended Yo-kai into battle.
 An active party can be formed with up to 1 human and 3 Yo-kai characters and players may switch freely between human and Yo-kai characters during battle.
 Yo-kai characters in the party that are not controlled by the player will behave differently in battle depending on their personality, a system similar to previous Yo-kai Watch games.
 In addition, human characters absorb the element "Yo-ki" during the battle for redistribution, either to attack enemy Yo-kai, or to heal party members.
-Four characters from the Yo-kai Watch Shadowside anime also appear in the game: Natsume Amano, her brother Keisuke Amano, Akinori Arihoshi, and Touma Tsukinami.
+Four characters from the Yo-kai Watch Shadowside anime also appear in the game: Natsume Amano, her younger brother Keisuke Amano, Akinori Arihoshi and Touma Tsukinami.

 Gameplay footage was released at Tokyo Game Show 2018.
 Compared to the prior games in the series, which were all released for Nintendo 3DS, Yo-kai Watch 4 uses 3D rendering for both overworld exploration in Sakura New Town and battle scenes.
 To aid navigation, a Naviwoof (taking the appearance of a ghostly dog) will lead players to their destination.